188751671/Open_Genius_For_YoutubeMusic/README.md

 https://www.youtube.com/watch?v=DfCdkyQyaJ8

-"?v=..." part like "OblL026SvD4" is the Youtube video ID.
+In each link, the part after v= (e.g., OblL026SvD4) is the YouTube video ID.

-"Paramore-still-into-you-lyrics" in genius.com/Paramore-still-into-you-lyrics is GeniusID.
+For Genius links, the relevant part is the tail, e.g., "Paramore-still-into-you-lyrics" in: https://www.genius.com/Paramore-still-into-you-lyrics

-Append pairs like this on videoID_To_GeniusURL.json , don't forget to add a tailing , comma.
+so "OblL026SvD4,Paramore-still-into-you-lyrics" is the entry in the CSV.